gustavonmartins/piscado/README.md

-This is a Risc V ISA implementation in Python
+Implements a subset of Risc V ISA in Python, for educatinal purposes

 Is is being developed with live streaming on Twitch and Youtube, with friends from Risc V Brazil Telegram Group